MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Export-SPODataAccessGovernanceInsight.md

 Export-SPODataAccessGovernanceInsight -ReportID 28f4c550-215a-472b-a123-c11e5fa8804c
 ```

-The above example downloads the report of the given ID to the current working directory
+The above example downloads the report of the given ID to the current working directory.

 ## PARAMETERS